-It seems that the booking agent and tour manager had decided that since I don’t have “starpoll” numbers or proof that I can bring a lot of people to these shows, that I do not deserve compensation….
+It seems that the people involved in organizing the event had decided that since I don’t have starpoll numbers or much touring history, that I do not deserve compensation….
 And not only that, but I would have to PAY my own way too.
 After running some quick calculations, I would have to pay $7500 USD in tour bus, hotel room and gas expenses, additionally I would have to cover my flight to and from the first and end city, and then SOMEHOW at the end of all that, I’d have to find a way to feed myself for 5 weeks.
 Basically, the tour would cost me over $9000 in expenses, I would have to perform 26 shows and… not…get…paid.

 My heart hurts.

 Something is very wrong here

 Why is this art form so undervalued?
 Why is there so many unethical things that happen behind the scenes that we don’t hear about?
 I realize (and hope to God) that the artists headlining the tour aren’t the ones making this decision.
 Likely it is the team behind them.
 Regardless of whoever the heck is behind the financials of the tour, this is incredibly sad to me and it actually feels like a fish slap in the face.